paralab/EigenMM/README.md

  The value of ncv should always be between nev and (nev+mpd), typically ncv=nev+mpd.\
  If nev is not too large, mpd=nev is a reasonable choice, otherwise a smaller value should be used.\

+ If solve() is called without passing aany argument, it will compute **all** the eigenvalues, without printing any information.
+And, ncv = 2 * nev and mpd = nev.